Arlington Ridge, Virginia: Zoned parking

-In media
+In popular culture

 The opening sequence to the 1987 film No Way Out features a long aerial shot that begins on the National Mall, flies over The Pentagon, and then trails down Arlington Ridge Road to end at a house where Kevin Costner’s character is being held for questioning.
 Along with the more famous national landmarks, a clear shot of the Hume School is clearly visible in the sequence.